zznop/bn-brainfuck/README.md

 ## Description

-Architecture module and loader for Brainfuck.
+Binary Ninja architecture module and binary view for Brainfuck.

 ..No, I didn't have anything better to do.